Welcome to the Grassington Folk Museum in Upper Wharfedale

 Museum opening times

-Grassington Folk Museum is now closed until 28th March 2014.
-From 29th March 2014, it will be open normally from Tuesday to Sunday from 2pm until 4.30pm, depending on the availability of volunteers.
-It is hoped to open additionally in and around the schools' half-term week's holiday in mid-February.
+Grassington Folk Museum is now closed and will open for the new season on Saturday 29th March 2014.
+It will be open from Tuesday to Sunday from 2pm until around 4.30pm, depending on the availability of volunteers, until Sunday 26th October.

 A Christmas Carol